prodgang/bookofprimes/_build/html/_sources/words/pre/numbers.md

     0 \in \mathbb{N}
 ```

 OK great.
 We have our first number.
 The next stage of axiomatizing numbers is to come up with a way of making old numbers from new numbers.
 The idea is to have a function that takes a number $n$ to the 'next' number.
 This is called the successor function, written $S(n)$.
 You can think of the successor function as adding one, but technically we are yet to define what one is and so aren't allowed to call it that yet.
-Instead, we can now say that $S(0)$ is number and that this is the *definition* of one.
+Instead, we can now say that $S(0)$ is a number and that this is the *definition* of one.
 Then we can get $S(S(0))$ and call it two.
 And so on and so on and so on.
 In summary, if $n$ is a number, then so is $S(n)$.
 Symbolically, this is:

 ```{math}
 :label: PA1